Portable Microhaplotype Object (PMO)Portable Microhaplotype Object (PMO) Portable Microhaplotype Object (PMO)

 conda env create -f envs/pmotools-env.yml

-conda active pmotools
+conda activate pmotools

 ```